 While screen tents are an excellent addition to a backyard or campsite, not all of them have the same setup or serve the same purpose.
 Before choosing the best screen tent for your needs, there are a few key considerations that are helpful to know.
 Below are several of the most important factors to keep in mind while shopping for a screen tent.

-If the screen tent is headed to the campsite, it needs to be lightweight and compact when collapsed.
+If the screen tent is headed to the campsite, should be lightweight and compact when collapsed.
 There are plenty of models that fold down to the size of a large duffel bag, making them an excellent choice for stowing in a car trunk.

-Also, look for heavy-duty screen tents with tightly knit roofs if they are intended for protection against UV rays or water.
-Be sure to check the product description for these types of screen tents to ensure they meet your specific needs.
+Look for heavy-duty screen tents with tightly knit roofs if they are intended for protection against UV rays or water.
+Be sure to check the product description for these types of screen tents so that they meet your specific needs.

 Screen tents are available in a wide variety of sizes.
 Some are large enough to cover a picnic table and several chairs, while others offer just enough space for a small table and chair set.
 In general, most screen tents offer more than 6.5 feet of headspace.